 Published at Sunday, December 24th 2017, 00:53:03 AM by Petrine Nielsen.
 Kitchen Cabinets.
 Use a dropcloth and painter’s tape to protect your surrounding areas, and use either a roller or paintbrush to apply your primer.
 Rollers work better for flat surfaces and let you cover a lot of area quickly.
 If you have a lot of architectural details in your cabinetry, you will be better off using a paintbrush to get into the nooks and crannies.

-Published at Sunday, December 24th 2017, 00:53:01 AM by Margrethe Kristensen.
+Published at Sunday, December 24th 2017, 00:52:57 AM by Alphonsine Weber.
 Kitchen Cabinets.
 If your kitchen is small, consider installing extra-long upper cabinets with molding for extra storage space.
 Place lighting or greenery along the molding to draw the eyes up.
 Always install cabinets over the refrigerator; not utilizing this area is a waste of storage space for large or seasonal kitchen items.
 Finally, install shelves across the backs of the lower kitchen cabinet; this could add up to 4 square feet of storage space.